Lakshma12/jenkins-docker/README.md

 ```

 # Step3:
-Clones the code from GitHub.
+- Clones the code from GitHub.
-Builds a Docker image using the Dockerfile in the repository.
+- Builds a Docker image using the Dockerfile in the repository.
-Pushes the Docker image to DockerHub
+-mPushes the Docker image to DockerHub